AgentConDier/LRC-Editor/README.md

 * If an audio file is missing its lyrics file, it is colored blue.
 Tapping on it leads you to the creation screen, and also automatically loads the song
 * Free dark mode.
 (Sorry, I just had to)

+If you don't want to compile this yourself, head over to [releases](https://github.com/AgentConDier/LRC-Editor/releases)!

 (The links below link to the original app on the play store, not the forked version)